nalves599/bling-bank-sirs-project/REPORT.md

 To create a payment order, the same procedure as the creation of an account is followed.

-In order to a payment order to be executed, it needs to be approved by all the account holders.
+In order to a payment order to be executed, it first needs to be approved by all the account holders.
 This is done by the user signing the payment order with his private key and sending it to the server.

 This allows for confidentiality, authenticity and non-repudiation of each transaction.

 In order to achieve this, it was needed to add a new phase to the login, where the user sends his public key to the server and the server stores it in the database.
 The server can then use the public key to verify the digital signature of the payment order.

-Design some kind of signature scheme, using a yubikey or a smartcard, in order to have a more secure way to sign the payment orders.
+In order to have a more secure way to sign the payment orders designing some kind of signature scheme, using a yubikey or a smartcard, would be a good solution.
+We had the itch to implement this, but due to time constraints, we were not able to do it.

 #### 2.3.2.
 Attacker Model